pingcap/docs/external-storage-uri.md

 > **Note:**
 >
-> Please note that the XML API of GCS is not fully compatible with the `s3://` protocol.
-If you are using GCS, please use the `gcs://` protocol instead.
+> Please note that the XML API of Google Cloud Storage (GCS) is not fully compatible with the s3:// protocol.
+If you are using GCS, please use the gcs:// protocol instead.

 ## GCS URI format